istio/istio.io/content/en/docs/setup/install/multicluster/multi-primary_multi-network/index.md

 {{< /tab >}}
 {{< tab name="Helm" category-value="helm" >}}

-Install the east-west gateway in `cluster1` using standard Helm commands:
+Install the east-west gateway in `cluster1` using the following Helm command:

 {{< text bash >}}
 $ helm install istio-eastwestgateway istio/gateway -n istio-system --kube-context "${CTX_CLUSTER1}" --set name=istio-eastwestgateway --set networkGateway=network1
 {{< /text >}}

 {{< warning >}}
-If the control-plane was installed with a revision, add the `--set revision=rev` flag to the Helm install command.
+If the control-plane was installed with a revision, you must add a `--set revision=<my-revision>` flag to the Helm install command.
 {{< /warning >}}

 {{< /tab >}}